 Tobacco use remains the leading cause of preventable death and disease in the United States and in Georgia.
-To address this enormous toll, the American Lung Association in Georgia calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Georgia's elected officials:

 - Increase tobacco control program funding;